lvegat1979/WorkHelp/WorkHelp.md

 ## References Documentation
 [WebMap Documentation](https://artinsoft.sharepoint.com/sites/LGC-Dev/Documentos%20compartidos/General/Phase%201%20-%20Compilation%20Delivery/LGC-NextGen-Accounting-Compilation-ReleaseNote-20200117.pdf?CT=1587158918683&OR=ItemsView) This is a documentation releated to the some tips, some commands, nutgets.
 Was created by Esteban.

+[Angular for heores](
+https://angular.io/tutorial) This manual is basic information how angular works.